-The uptower assembly occurred with the continued assistance of Timken service engineering and followed the procedures developed in conjunction with the customer.
-One key aspect is to ensure the main bearing assembly is properly oriented to the gearbox prior to the final installation of the housing to the bedplate.
-Rotating the mainshaft 360° in each direction after installing the assembly, but before installing the gearbox mount caps or tightening the bearing housing bolts, allows the housing assembly to orient itself with respect to the gearbox connection.
+The uptower assembly occurred with the continued assistance of Timken service engineering and followed procedures developed in unison with the customer.
+One key aspect is to ensure the main bearing assembly is properly oriented to the gearbox prior to final install of the housing to the bedplate.
+Rotating the mainshaft 360° in each direction after installing the assembly, but before installing the gearbox mount caps, allows the housing assembly to orient itself with respect to the gearbox connection.

 This is possible by turning the gearbox output-shaft brake rotor/locking gear.
-Once rotation is complete and the housing assembly is "centered," final assembly of the mainshaft mounting bolts occurs per the turbine manufacturer's torque specifications.
-The procedure for mounting and aligning the mainshaft assembly uptower is depicted in Figures 13-16.
+Once rotation is complete and the housing assembly is "centered", final assembly of the mainshaft mounting bolts occurs per the turbine manufacturer's torque specifications.
+The procedure for mounting and aligning the mainshaft assembly uptower is depicted in figures 13-16.